kora-projects/kora-docs/mkdocs/blog/en/you-need-good-jvm-engineers.md

 ---

-## The Cost of Learning Kora Should Be Compared With the Cost of Learning the System
+## The Cost of Learning Kora Should Be Compared With the Cost of Learning the System { #cost-of-learning }

 A developer joining any backend team must learn the system.